-- Press Windows + X, then hit M to open Device Manager.
+- Press Windows + X on your keyboard, then hit M to open Device Manager.
 This will show you a list of all the hardware on your computer.

-- Choose the device you want to configure.
+- In the Device Manager window, choose the device you want to configure.

 - Uncheck the Allow this device to wake the computer option.

-Repeat the steps above for all the devices that are causing your computer to wake up.
+Repeat the steps above for all the devices that are causing your Windows 10/11 device to wake up.

 Fix #6: Disable Scheduled Windows Update and Automatic Maintenance.